Musée national Eugène Delacroix

 The Musée national Eugène-Delacroix is reopening on 27 March 2024 with a new exhibition entitled "Ingres and Delacroix, artists' objects", co-organised with the Musée Ingres Bourdelle in Montauban.

-In Eugène Delacroix's last flat and studio, you can find emblematic works of the painter such as Madeleine in the Desert, which inspired Baudelaire, The Education of the Virgin, Romeo and Juliet or the fresco Bacchus and a Tiger.
+You can find emblematic works of the painter such as Madeleine in the Desert, which inspired Baudelaire, The Education of the Virgin, Romeo and Juliet or the fresco Bacchus and a Tiger.
 Lesser-known works can also be discovered, such as a painted study after one of Goya's Caprices, two medieval binding plates and an oriental jacket, so characteristic of the artist's creative work, or a model for the decor of the library of the National Assembly.
 Sketches and finished paintings, drawings made using different techniques, engravings... allow us to discover the different aspects of the artist's talent and to better understand his creative work.
 Delacroix's entourage is also evoked through portraits or copies of his major works, such as The Death of Sardanapalus or The Women of Algiers, painted by his friends or admirers such as Fantin-Latour.

-Since 2004, the Musée National Eugène-Delacroix has been part of the public establishment of the Louvre Museum.
 It opened its doors to the public in 1932 thanks to the Société des Amis d'Eugène Delacroix, which brought together artists such as Maurice Denis and Paul Signac and transformed this place of memory into a lively, dynamic museum.

 Opening and closing times